drips-network/docs/docs/the-protocol/security.md

 title: Security
 ---

-At Radicle, we take security seriously and have taken a number of steps to ensure the security of our smart contracts on Ethereum.
+At Drips, we take security seriously and have taken a number of steps to ensure the security of our smart contracts on Ethereum.

 ### High test coverage and fuzz tests